-The $46 million eight-hour miniseries of World Without End aired in Canada on Showcase in September, in the United States on the Reelz channel in October 2012 and in the United Kingdom on Channel 4 in January 2013.
-It has been screened in several other countries.
+The $46 million eight-hour miniseries of World Without End aired in Canada on Showcase in September, in the United States on the Reelz channel in October 2012, and has been screened in several other countries.

 Principal cast members include Cynthia Nixon as Petranilla, Miranda Richardson as Mother Cecilia, Ben Chaplin as Sir Thomas Langley, Peter Firth as Earl Roland, Charlotte Riley as Caris and Tom Weston-Jones as Merthin.

 Also cast are Rupert Evans as Godwyn, Nora von Waldstätten as Gwenda, Oliver Jackson-Cohen as Ralph, Megan Follows as Maud, and Sarah Gadon as Philippa.